logicalclocks/hops-docs/docs/hopsml/experiment.rst

    "6", "0.0001", "0.7"

-After defining the training code, the hyperparameter combinations and the direction to optimize ('min' or 'max') the next step is to start the actual training.
+After defining the training code, the hyperparameter combinations and the direction to optimize (Direction.MIN or Direction.MAX) the next step is to start the actual training.
 This is done using the *experiment* module from the hops python library.

 ::

     from hops import experiment
+    from hops.experiment import Direction
-    experiment.grid_search(training, args_dict, direction='max')
+    experiment.grid_search(training, args_dict, direction=Direction.MAX)

 Its input argument is simply the wrapper function and the dictionary with the hyperparameters. `experiment.grid_search` will simply run the wrapper function and generate the grid of hyperparameters and inject the value of each hyperparameter that you have specified.
 The above hyperparameters can simply be visualized in the same TensorBoard to provide a detailed overview.